 Lochboisdale (or Loch Baghasdail) is built on a headland projecting into the well sheltered Loch Baghasdail.
 It is best known as the terminus of the ferry to Castlebay on Barra and to Oban; and as a result is the main gateway to South Uist.

 Little seems to have happened here until the herring boom in the latter half of the 1800s, when it developed as an important fishing station.
 Perhaps the most significant development was the building of a steamer pier in 1880, and two years later it was followed by the Lochboisdale Hotel, impressively sited on the hillside overlooking the harbour and loch.
-After a short period of closure, the Lochboisdale Hotel reopened a few years ago and is being returned to its former glory by new owners.

 The village itself slowly developed into what you see today.
-The mission church overlooking the harbour was built in 1905 and has recently undergone major refurbishment.
+The mission church overlooking the harbour was built in 1905 and has more recently undergone major refurbishment.
 A new school was built in Lochboisdale in 1909.
 At the time only English could be used in Western Isles' schools.
 It had been worse: until 1889 only English-speaking Protestant teachers were employed in Gaelic-speaking, Catholic South Uist's schools!

 Other developments were also under way.
 A notable resident of the area in the 1930s was Margaret Fay Shaw, the American author and musicologist who did much to record the songs and folklore of South Uist.
 By the 1950s Daliburgh, west of Lochboisdale, had acquired a school, a hospital, and South Uist's main power station, run on diesel.